 Prof.dr.
 Adriaan van der Weel and Prof. Frans de Ruiter were the supervisors.

-In today’s type-designer’s practice, there is quite a bit of emphasis on technical matters, especially on advanced OpenType-related technology (for example variable fonts) and data-storage formats.
+Current practice among type designers places quite a bit of emphasis on technical matters, especially on advanced OpenType-related technology (e.g., variable fonts) and data-storage formats.
 Perhaps this emphasis on technology was also the case more than 500 years ago.
-This ongoing research is being conducted to test the hypothesis that Gutenberg and his colleagues have developed a standardized and even unitized system for ‘designing’ and producing textura foundry type, and that this system has in fact been extrapolated to the production of roman type in Renaissance Italy.
-For this, Humanistic handwriting was literally cast in intrinsically predetermined standardized proportions.
-This research aims to demonstrate that technical aspects of Renaissance font production had a direct influence on the proportions of roman and italic type, and thus on the related conditioning that forms the basis of our perception.
+The ongoing research described on this blog is being conducted to test the hypothesis that Gutenberg and his peers have developed a standardized and even unitized system for the creation of textura foundry type, and that this system has in fact been extrapolated to the production of roman type in the Renaissance.
+Italy.
+For this purpose, the Humanist handwriting was cast in intrinsically predetermined, standardized proportions.
+This research aims to demonstrate that technical aspects of Renaissance type production had a direct influence on the proportions of roman and italic type, and thus on the associated conditioning that forms the basis of our perception.

-Blokland’s research not only provides more insight into the origin of Latin (movable) type, but the results can also be used for the production of current digital type, and even for the parametrization of type-design processes.
-This blog provides practical information and software for applying customizable patterns based on the ones distilled from the archetypal models for roman and italic type.
+Blokland’s research not only provides more insight into the origins of Latin (movable) type, but the results can also be used for the production of current digital typefaces, and even for the parameterization of type-design processes.
+This blog provides practical information and software for applying customizable frameworks based on the patterns derived from the archetypal models for roman and italic type.

 Theoretical context

-The acknowledgement of the central place of the pen in the historical development of type and hence the importance of (knowledge of) writing for the designing of type has been always shared by many in the field.
-There is not much discussion possible about the fact that written letters were initially standardized and eventually formalized by the Renaissance invention of movable type.
-Berthold Louis Ullman notes in Ancient writing and its influence (New York, 1932) that the early printers based their fonts on the writing that was current in books of their day.
-According to Ullman they imitated it as closely as possible so that their product might not suffer by comparison.
+The recognition of the central place of the pen in the historical development of type and therefore of the importance of (knowledge of) writing for the design of type has always been shared by many in the field.
+There is not much debate about the fact that written letters were initially standardized and eventually formalized by the Renaissance invention of movable type.
+Berthold Louis Ullman notes in Ancient Writing and its Influence (New York, 1932) that early printers based their typefaces on the handwriting common to the books of their day.
+According to Ullman, they imitated it as closely as possible, so that when compared, their printing would be on par with handwritten books.

-This mimicking may have been the case for books printed in Textura type, such as those of Gutenberg and Fust and Schöffer.
-After all, the written Textura Quadrata was a perfect model for justifying and casting, because it made the equal distribution of space between the letters when placed on rectangles quite simple.
-The number of character widths can also be limited, allowing, for example, casting with fixed-width molds.
-Standardizations and systematizations could have been relatively easy applied on different levels: on punches, matrices, and the casting of Textura type.
+This imitation may have been the case for books printed in textura type, such as those by Gutenberg and Fust and Schöffer.
+After all, the written textura quadrata was a perfect model for justifying and casting type, because it made the equal division of space between the letters on rectangles quite easy.
+The number of character widths can also be limited, making it possible, for example, to cast with fixed-width moulds or fixed mould’s registers.
+Standardizations and systematizations could have been applied relatively easily at different levels: to punches, matrices, and the casting of textura type.

-The transition from the handwritten Humanistic minuscule to roman type, and later from Humanistic cursive to italic type, must have been more complex than the transition from Textura writing to Textura type if writing was taken literally as basis.
-But it is actually hard to trace a literal interpretation of Renaissance handwriting in early roman type.
-Some of the standardizations in the roman type by the brothers Da Spira and Jenson, for example, actually resemble those in the Textura type.
-Producing roman type with the same scheme in mind as was used for casting the morphologically related Textura type definitely would have helped to simplify matters.
+The transition from the handwritten Humanistic minuscule to roman type, and later from the Humanistic cursive to italic type, must have been more complex than the transition from the written textura model to textura type if the script was taken unchanged as a basis.
+But it is actually difficult to trace a literal interpretation of Renaissance handwriting in archetypal roman type.
+For example, some standardizations in the roman type of the brothers Da Spira and Nicolas Jenson are actually similar to those in textura type.
+Producing roman type with the same scheme in mind as was used to cast the morphologically related textura model would certainly have helped simplify matters.

 The hypothesis for this research is that such an approach requires a standardization of the proportions of type, not only in horizontal direction for the characters and their widths, but also in vertical direction for x-height, ascenders and descenders, and capital height.
 The horizontal and vertical dimensions in type are inextricably related.
-Basically this could imply that Renaissance type was made on predefined proportional system, which not only made the design part, i.e., the cutting of punches, easier, but also the justification of the matrices, the casting of type, and the justification of text.
+In principle, this could imply that Renaissance type was made on predefined proportional system, which not only made the creation part, that is, the cutting of punches, easier, but also the justification of the matrices, the casting of type, and the justification of text.

-If the existence of systematizations can be proven, this would also help to explain the transition of a profession practiced initially by only one person, i.e., the punchcutter, who manufactured the punches, matrices, and cast the type, into basically three parts: punch cutting, matrix manufacturer/justifier, and caster.
-The distribution of type all over Europe must have been easier in case spacing-intelligence (an extrapolation of the standardization of character-proportions) was included in the matrices.
+If the existence of systematizations can be proven, this would also help to explain the transition of a profession practiced initially by only one person, i.e., the punchcutter, who manufactured the punches, matrices, and cast the type, into basically three parts: punchcutter, matrix-manufacturer/justifier, and type caster.
+The spread of type all over Europe must have been easier if spacing-intelligence (an extrapolation of the standardization of character-proportions) had been incorporated into the matrices.

 Hypothesis

-Considering the differences between the handwritten models predating the invention of movable type, first textura and then roman type, is it possible that –at least to a certain extent– the proportions and details of roman type are the result of patterning?
+Given the differences between the handwritten models predating the invention of movable type, first textura and then roman type, is it possible that –at least to a certain extent– the proportions and details of roman type are the result of patterning?
 Later punchcutters could place a greater emphasis on the eye because for them, optical judgment took for granted the underlying patterns, almost without consciousness: it was simply the framework in which things were done.
-However, considering the fact that the Renaissance punchcutters were craftsmen who invented, organised, and executed a complex and sophisticated production process, how likely is it that this was possible without an extensive structuring of handwritten letterforms?
+However, considering the fact that the Renaissance punchcutters were craftsmen who invented, organized, and executed a complex and sophisticated production process, how likely is it that this was possible without extensive structuring of handwritten letterforms?
 The question is: were the Renaissance archetypal models by Jenson, Griffo, and Garamont made with the use of patterns?
-And if this is the case, are harmonics and æsthetics in type, which are embedded in typographic conventions, not only the result of optical preferences predating the invention of movable type, but also of standardisation in the Renaissance type production?
+And if this is the case, are harmonics and æsthetics in type, which are embedded in typographical conventions, not only the result of optical preferences predating the invention of movable type, but also of standardization in the Renaissance type-production processes?

 These questions lead to the main hypothesis: